-Dr. Doris Leung is the director of the Center for Genetic Muscle Disorders at the Kennedy Krieger Institute and an assistant professor in the Department of Neurology at The Johns Hopkins University School of Medicine.
+Dr. Doris Leung is the director of the Center for Genetic Muscle Disorders at the Kennedy Krieger Institute and an associate professor in the Department of Neurology at The Johns Hopkins University School of Medicine.

 Dr. Leung obtained her undergraduate degree from Harvard University, graduating magna cum laude in biochemical sciences.
 She obtained her medical degree from the Duke University School of Medicine.
 While in medical school, she completed a year-long research fellowship at the National Institutes of Health as part of the Clinical Research Training Program.
 She completed her neurology residency and clinical neurophysiology fellowship at Stanford Hospital and Clinics.